Saturday Extra featuring Innovative Lasers

 Saturday Extra

-On September 12, we will talk with Innovative Lasers of Houston, to see how you can quickly and easily maintain your fitness plan even if there's no gym available to you.
+On September 19, we aill talk with Innovative Lasers of Houston, to see how you may be able to lose major weight in just 2 weeks.
 Innovative Lasers of Houston uses the amazing Zerona Laser for non-invasive body contouring procedure that effectively removes excess fat.
 Despite the current limitations we are all experiencing you can still meet your summer health goals!

 "Saturday EXTRA" is a unique and lively lifestyle segment covering a variety of topics concerning the Houston area!